 Can be very tart if not allowed to ripen fully, but if ripened fully, it will be sweet with high acidity.
 Good for cooking, fresh eating.

-This heirloom is extremely winter hardy (hardy to zone 3), drought hardy, and grows true to seed.
-Stores well.
+This heirloom is extremely winter hardy (hardy to zone 3), drought hardy, and stores well.